walkerRnD/codebuff/backend/knowledge.md

 - Develop a caching mechanism for frequently accessed file contents.
 - Implement rate limiting for AI requests to manage resource usage.
 - Create a robust testing suite for backend components.

+## Debugging Docker Issues

+- When encountering "Cannot find module" errors in a Docker container, it's important to verify the contents of the container itself, not just the local build.
+- SSH access to the machine running the Docker container provides valuable debugging capabilities.
+- The `dist` directory being correct locally doesn't guarantee it's correct inside the container.
+- If a container is continuously restarting, it often indicates that the application is crashing immediately after starting.
+This prevents executing commands inside the container directly.
+- The absence of the `dist` directory in the Docker container can cause "Cannot find module" errors, even if the directory exists locally.

+## Git and Docker Best Practices

+- The `dist` directory should be ignored by Git to avoid checking in build files.
+- However, the `dist` directory needs to be included in the Docker image for the application to run correctly.
+- The build process should occur before creating the Docker image to ensure the latest compiled files are included.